GitPaulo/data-structures-visualiser/README.md

 # Algorithms &amp; Datastructures Visualiser Tool
-This is an applicaiton made with electron.
+This is an application made with electron.
 It's goal is to display visualisations of data structures and their algorithms involved with manipulating the data stored.

 **Implemented Data Structures Visualisations:***
 - Static Array